microsoft/FLAML/website/docs/Use-Cases/Tune-User-Defined-Function.md

 1. Your input cannot be represented as X_train + y_train or dataframe + label.
 1. You want to tune a function that may not even be a machine learning procedure.

-## Key Steps
+## Basic Tuning

 <!-- The usage of `flaml.tune` is, to a large extent, similar to the usage of `ray.tune`.
 Interested users can find a more extensive documentation about `ray.tune` [here](https://docs.ray.io/en/latest/tune/key-concepts.html).  -->

 There are three essential steps to use `flaml.tune`:
 1. Define an objective function to optimize.
 1. Define a search space of hyperparameters.
-1. Specify constraints in search.
+1. Specify requirements/constraints about search.

 ### Objective fucntion

+Related arguments:
+- `training_function`: A user-defined training function.
+- `mode`:  A string in ['min', 'max'] to specify the objective as minimization or maximization.

 The first step is to define your objective function, which can be a function simply returning a scalar or a function returning a dictionary (metric name -> metric value).
 <!-- , or a function-based or class-based [trainable function](https://docs.ray.io/en/latest/tune/api_docs/trainable.html#trainable-docs) -->